Being Overweight or Obese

 Fortunately, there are things that parents can do to help their children prevent (and treat) being overweight or obese.
 In general, it involves the entire family getting regular exercise and eating a sensible, heart-healthy diet.

-- Encourage exercise every day, for at least 15 to 30 minutes.
+- Encourage exercise every day, for at least 1 hour.

 - Plan family activities that involve exercise, such as bicycling, walking, hiking and swimming.

-- Limit television, computer and video-game time to an average of one hour per day.
+- Limit television, computer and video-game time to an average of one to two hours per day.

 - Eat meals together as a family whenever possible, and do not allow television watching while eating.